Brain Rot: What the Science Actually Says About Your Shrinking Attention

 According to a narrative review of short-form video research from 2019 to 2025, a 2024 survey of over 200 young adult TikTok users found that time spent on the platform was associated with decreased attention span and reduced ability to stay focused.
 Users who logged more hours per day reported greater difficulty concentrating on longer tasks.

 NBC News reported in December 2025 that researchers are finding consistent associations between heavy short-form video consumption and challenges with focus and self-control.
-The research is early, but the pattern is clear: your focus is still a brain rot casualty if you're consuming this content daily.
+The research is early, but the pattern is clear: if this kind of content dominates your day, it can start to shape what your brain expects from every other task.

 Here's what's happening at the neurological level.
 Your brain's reward system runs on dopamine.
 Every time you see something novel, funny, or surprising, you get a small dopamine release.
 Short-form video platforms are engineered to deliver that novelty at maximum speed.